emmanuel-hartman/supervisedDL-SRVFdistances/README.md

     ----------
     model: keras model
-        new model with layers as defined in *Supervised deep learning of elastic SRV distanceson the shape space of curves*
+        new model with layers as defined in *Supervised deep learning of elastic SRV distances on the shape space of curves*

 **trainModelwSPDA(model, length, dim, closed, otrData, otrLabels, e, trainsize=None, reparamn=10, verbose=True)**